 With his opportunism, Warhol concerned himself with many other world leaders through his artwork.
 He created prints depicting John F. Kennedy, Richard Nixon, and Jimmy Carter, each of which calling into question his impartial political stance.
 No matter the subject, Warhol used his evolving printmaking techniques and bold coloring process to bring out (or simply create) the eccentricities of his subjects, often controversially.
 Even decades later, during Warhol’s worldwide retrospective, Chinese officials found the Pop Art makeover of Mao intolerable.
 When the exhibition arrived in China in 2013, Chinese officials removed eight Mao prints from the event, concerned about their resemblance to makeup.
 They worried that people may confuse the coloration with cosmetics.

 By design, the legacy of Mao is forever.
 The art of design that Warhol mastered had a considerable hold on the mainstream art world.
 By perfectly seizing the means of artistic expression, Warhol ensured his own eternal legacy.

-The Mao complete portfolio was printed in 1972 by Styria Studio, Inc. New York.
-A portfolio of ten screenprints on Beckett High White Paper there are 250 prints signed in ball-point pen and numbered with a rubber stamp on verso.
+The Mao complete portfolio was printed in 1972 by Styria Studio, Inc in New York, as a portfolio of ten screenprints on Beckett High White Paper.
+There are 250 prints, signed in ball-point pen and numbered with a rubber stamp on verso.
 There are also 50 Artist Proofs signed and numbered in pencil on verso; some signed and numbered in ball-point pen.
 Included in this portfolio are: FS II.90-99.